dotlang/language/README.md

 - Two variables declared with two similar looking names but in different locations types have different types.
 - Assignment of variables with similar looking (but different) named types to each other is forbidden.
 - Assignment of variables with same named/unnamed types is allowed.
-- Assignment from named to unnamed is possible with explicit cast.
-- Assignment from unnamed to named is possible.
-- Nothing variables have only one valid value: `nothing`.
-- When a function expects a named type (`type SafeInt := int`), you have to pass a named type.
-- But when a function expects an unnamed type, you can either pass named or unnamed type.

 - Assigning a value of one named type to variable of a different named type is forbidden, even if the underlying type is the same.

 ## Primitive